ahadrez/hugo/content/PaaS/_index.en.md

 ---

-###  Openshift
+## Platform as a Service

 ![code03](/en/PaaS/images/openshiftlogo.png?classes=shadow)

-Discover what this Hugo theme is all about and the core-concepts behind it.
+Discover what this Platform is all about and the core-concepts behind it.